How to Find Your Router’s IP Address—Step by Step

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Every device that’s connected to the internet has an internet protocol address (IP address), which serves as a unique identifier and lets that device communicate online.
+Every device that’s connected to an internet network has an internet protocol address (IP address), which serves as a unique identifier and lets that device communicate online.
 That includes your wireless router.

 You can usually find your router’s IP address in your device’s network settings; knowing it enables you to access your router’s settings and configure your network to best suit your needs.
 That said, you may not want to be too forthcoming with your router’s IP address if you’re worried about staying safe online.